 Shahed, whose family fled from their home in Dara'a, Syria, is a participant in a Syrian and Jordanian teen peer-to-peer support group at CARE's community centre in Irbid, Jordan.

 "All of us have had to accept this new life, this ordeal.
 Everyone had plans for the future.
 Then, overnight, everything changed.
 Those plans were destroyed.
 Now my family are refugees, but at least we’re living in the community and not in a camp.
 This is something good.
 We are maybe four, six, maybe seven years in Jordan.
 We have many troubles—but we still think about our future—we still have hope.
 Life is meant to be an experience.
 We need to confront the difficulties, understand them, and move forward.
 The war has taught us a lot about life.
 I’ve learned that we’re each stronger than we think.
-On International Day of the Girl, I want to share with girls around the world: live the life you aspire to.
+I want to share [a message to] girls around the world: live the life you aspire to.
 Don’t put too much pressure on yourself, but step by step face each of your challenges.
 Don’t let them stop you, don’t be slowed by negative emotions.
 You are stronger than you realize.
 We can achieve our dreams."

 Iswak lives with her brothers and her grandmother in a camp for internally displaced people in Burao, Somaliland.

 "My dream is to go to university.
 I want to become a doctor.
 My brothers support me.
 I am the only girl in the family and they want me to study hard and make them proud."

 Less than half of the children in Somalia attend primary school.
 Girls living in rural areas are two times less likely to enroll in school than girls in urban areas, and more than four times less likely than boys.
 At Iswak's school, CARE has constructed new classrooms, girl friendly spaces, provided training for teachers, and learning material.